Last updated: 14 August 2020 at 1.30pm

-For more information on the support available for local communities, including the careline we have set up to support vulnerable residents, please visit www.basingstoke.gov.uk/covid-19-community-hub
+For more information on the support available for communities, including the careline set up to support vulnerable residents, visit www.basingstoke.gov.uk/covid-19-community-hub

 Council tax support

-Following the government’s announcement of a new Hardship Fund to help vulnerable residents to pay their council tax, the borough council has now received further guidance on these measures and has implemented some changes.
+Following the government’s announcement of a new Hardship Fund to help vulnerable residents pay their council tax, the council received further guidance on the measures and implemented some changes.

-For more information on the changes, please visit www.basingstoke.gov.uk/covid-19-council-tax
+For more information on the changes, visit www.basingstoke.gov.uk/covid-19-council-tax

 Do you know someone who is not online?